 Virtually all toddlers eat the treat while the researcher is out of the room.
 They can’t wait, no matter how much they want the second treat, for the same reason they can’t always follow your rules at home.
 They may very much want to, but their brain development isn’t sufficient for them to control their own impulses, even to meet a goal that is important to them.

-Even once they’re preschoolers, 70% of kids can’t control their impulses enough to avoid eating the first treat, no matter how much they also want the second one.
+Even once they’re preschoolers, most kids -- 70% -- can’t control their impulses enough to avoid eating the first treat, no matter how much they also want the second one.

 I admit that when I first heard about this experiment I thought it was a bit cruel, and I wondered why we read so much into it.
 After all, what if the child doesn’t like marshmallows, or doesn't WANT the second cookie?
 And who cares if they can resist eating the first one?

 Some children may be born with an advantage.
 Brain scans find actual physical differences between adults who were able, at age four, to delay eating the treat, and those who weren't.
-But many researchers believe these brain differences result from a lifetime of using the brain differently.
-And when children are taught simple "mind management" techniques, they're more successful at the marshmallow task, although we don't yet know how well these learned techniques for this specific task translate into more control in real life.
+But many researchers believe these brain differences are the result of children "practicing" -- using the brain differently -- during the first four years of life.
+The brain is taking shape in response to our use of it at all ages, and especially in the first five years.
+And it turns out that we can even help children become more successful at the marshmallow task by teaching them simple techniques to manage their minds.
+Of course, we don't yet know how well these learned techniques for this specific task translate into more control in real life.
+What we know about the brain suggests that a child would need to "practice" those techniques regularly to sustain this progress.

 Tomorrow: How to Help Your Child Develop Self Control